 Even if you’ve totally forgotten those unimportant WiFi passwords, that’s okay.
 Hopefully one of the three methods shown above has helped you find those saved WiFi passwords on your Windows PC and connect you to billions of netizens across the world.
 None of the methods require an Internet connection to execute (except the second method, which requires access to the Internet to download).

 Happy web surfing!
-Please share your experiences and difficulties retrieving WiFi passwords.
-Leave a comment below!
+Share your experiences and difficulties retrieving WiFi passwords on Windows 10.
+Leave a comment below.